-SEED (Readiness) Program
+SEED (Readiness) Programme

 Your child has been diagnosed with a learning disability or disorder.
 You want your child to experience a vibrant school life.
 Not just survive, but to thrive.
 Now What?